hbk91/2021StudyNotes/Series63_Prep.md

   - **Excludes** live communication (even if broadcast)
   - **Excludes** required communication/regulatory filing or notices (even if broadcast)
   - **Third party social media comments that an adviser endorses/promotes is considered advertising**
-  - Response to client service requests are not advertisingb
+  - Response to client service requests are not advertising

 #### **1 person communication - Advertisement or not?**
    - Not an advertisement generally